qizhuli/Weakly-Supervised-Panoptic-Segmentation/README.md

     Please refer to `scripts/get_opts.m` for the options available.
 To reproduce the results presented in the paper, use the default setting, and set `opts.run_merge_with_mcg_and_grabcut` to `false` after four iterations of training, as the weakly supervised model by then produces better quality segmentation of ''thing'' classes than the original M&G masks.
 6. Repeat step 4 and 5 until training loss no longer reduces.

-## Cite
+## Reference
-If you find the code helpful in your research, please consider citing our paper:
+If you find the code helpful in your research, please cite our paper:

 ```
 @inproceedings{li2018wsps,